-- Diminished ovarian reserve is a condition in which a woman’s ovaries contain few eggs and/or eggs of poor quality, making conception more difficult.
+- Diminished ovarian reserve is a condition in which a woman’s ovaries contain few eggs and/or eggs of poor quality, causing infertility in women or making conception more difficult.

-- Women with diminished ovarian reserve were either born with fewer eggs than average, lost them more quickly than average, or over time the eggs accumulated more damage than average.
+- Women with diminished ovarian reserve were either born with fewer eggs than average, lose them faster than average or over time the eggs accumulated more damage than is average.

-- Smoking, genetic abnormalities, cancer treatments with radiation and certain chemotherapy agents, and surgical removal of part or all of an ovary also can affect a woman’s ovarian reserve.
+- Smoking, genetic abnormalities, cancer treatments with radiation and certain chemotherapy agents, as well as the surgical removal of part or all of an ovary can negatively affect a woman’s ovarian reserve.

 Ovarian reserve refers to the number and quality of eggs a woman has in her ovaries.
 Women with diminished ovarian reserve either have few eggs remaining, or eggs that are of poor quality.
-These women have a reduced chance of conceiving with in vitro fertilization (IVF) and other fertility treatments.
+This can be a cause of infertility.
+Women with diminished ovarian reserve can also have a reduced chance of conceiving with in vitro fertilization (IVF) and other fertility treatments.
 They also have a higher chance of miscarriage.

 In practical terms, ovarian reserve is the same thing as the biological clock.
 Most women are aware that there is such thing as a biological clock, but they are frequently uncertain when this clock really begins to tick.
 Some women remain fertile into their late 40s, while other women lose their fertility in their 20s and 30s.

 While many cases of diminished ovarian reserve are never explained, common causes are: